The Old Testament

 There are books in the Old Testament that should be considered essentially historical.
 But they are by no means objective descriptions of what actually happened.
 The Deuteronomistic history, the books from Deuteronomy to 2.
 Kings, is an interpretation of the disasters of 722 and 586 BCE, that made it possible to accept the loss of Israel without abandoning Yahweh.
 The loss of Israel was not to be taken as evidence that Yahweh was not the highest God or that he had abandoned his people.
 Israel's loss meant the opposite: Yahweh was a universal God who could even use other nations to judge his own people.
 These judgments were clear to all: Israel had been condemned, while Judah had taken a different path.
 Yahweh rewarded keeping the covenant law with Judah's political continuation.

 Yes, there is a historical core in the Old Testament.
-The stories are not pure fiction.
+All stories in it are not pure fiction.
 However, it is a known fact among scholars that these stories are blended with fiction.
 The Old Testament includes myth, saga, legends, ethiologies, history, annals, reports, anecdotes, and novella.
 (Watson E. Mills, Roger Aubrey Bullard - Mercer dictionary of the Bible – Genre in the Old Testament, page 323).

 Professor George Coats names the principal narrative genres in the Old Testament as saga, tale, novella, legend, history, report, fable, etiology and myth.
 (Genesis, 1983, 5-10).